judasgutenberg/i2c-weather-slave/README.md

 speed.
 It also reads the analog value from the wind direction sensor (since Raspberry Pis cannot read analog values without some sort of assistance).

+The Arduino sketch is designed so it can read any of its analog lines when commanded to.

 To receive the sensor data via I2C on a Raspberry Pi,
 sensors.py will get you started.